HPC-SimTools/IPS-framework/doc/user_guides/config_file.rst

 **Component Configuration Section**

 Component definition and configuration is done in this "section."
 Each component configuration section is defined as a section (e.g., ``[model_RF_IC]``).
 Each entry in the component configuration section is available to the component at runtime using that name (e.g., *self.NPROC*), thus these values can be used to create specific simulation cases using generic components.
-Variables defined within a component configuration section are local to that section, but values may be defined in terms of the simulation values defined above (e.g., *PLASMA_STATE_FILES*, and *IPS_ROOT*).
+Variables defined within a component configuration section are local to that section, but values may be defined in terms of the simulation values defined above (e.g., *PLASMA_STATE_FILES*).

 \*\* Mandatory entries: *SCRIPT*, *NAME*, *BIN_PATH*, *INPUT_DIR*